-Buoyed by the success of the camps, the volunteers and staff of Kids Cancer Camps knew it was time to begin addressing the full spectrum of childhood cancer.
+Buoyed by the success of the camps, Christine knew it was time to begin addressing the full spectrum of childhood cancer.
 In 1999, the foundation expanded its mandate to include funding of childhood cancer research and hospital programs.

 Today, Kids Cancer Care is one of the largest childhood cancer research funders in the country.
-The foundation now offers more than 20 year-round and summer camp and outreach programs, along with education support program and services to Alberta families.
+The foundation now offers more than 20 year-round and summer camp and outreach programs, along with education support programs and services to Alberta families.

-Christine was one of 10 Canadians chosen in 2002 to be on the Maclean’s Honour Roll and she has received a YWCA/Global TV Woman of Vision Award, a Reader's Digest Canadian Hero of the Year Award and a Today’s Parent For Kids Sake Award.
-And, in 2010, she was awarded the Spirit of COCA Award from the Children’s Oncology Camp Association International.
+Christine was one of 10 Canadians chosen in 2002 to be on the Maclean’s Honour Roll and she has received a YWCA/Global TV Woman of Vision Award, a Reader's Digest Canadian Hero of the Year Award, and a Today’s Parent For Kids Sake Award.
+In 2010, she was awarded the Spirit of COCA Award from the Children’s Oncology Camp Association International.

-Christine is the past-president of Candlelighters Canada and served for 12 years as the secretary-general of the International Confederation of Childhood Cancer Parent Organizations.
+Christine is the past president of Candlelighters Canada and served for 12 years as the secretary-general of the International Confederation of Childhood Cancer Parent Organizations.
 She continues to serve in an advisory capacity on several committees devoted to children's issues.

-Christine holds certificates in voluntary and non-profit sector management from the Canadian Centre for Philanthropy and the National Program in Fundraising Education from Mount Royal Univeristy.
-She earned her Certified Fund Raising Executive (CFRE) designation in 2002 and is a member of the Association of Fundraising Professionals (AFP), the Canadian Society of Association Executives (CSAE) and has more than 20 years in the non-profit sector.
+Christine holds certificates in voluntary and non-profit sector management from the Canadian Centre for Philanthropy and the National Program in Fundraising Education from Mount Royal University.
+In 2002, she earned her Certified Fund Raising Executive (CFRE) designation and is a member of the Association of Fundraising Professionals (AFP) and the Canadian Society of Association Executives (CSAE).
+She has more than 20 years in the non-profit sector.

 In June 2016, the University of Calgary awarded Christine an honorary doctor of laws degree for her outstanding service to children and families affected by childhood cancer.